Chesapeake Bay Maritime Museum

 *Must show license

 *Absolutely NO CARRY-ON Alcohol is permitted for this event.
 All alcohol must be purchased on premise with a valid ID.

-The 5th Annual Watermen’s Appreciation Day comes to the Chesapeake Bay Maritime Museum (CBMM) in St. Michaels, MD on Sunday, August 10 to celebrate Chesapeake watermen and their heritage.
+The 6th Annual Watermen’s Appreciation Day comes to the Chesapeake Bay Maritime Museum (CBMM) in St. Michaels, MD on Sunday, August 9 to celebrate Chesapeake watermen and their heritage.
 This year’s festival features a reduced price, which includes a “watermen’s rodeo” boat docking contest, live music, and celebrity appearances.
-Coming to this year’s event are reality TV stars Edgar Hansen and Nick Mavar from the F/V Northwestern on Discovery Channel’s “Deadliest Catch.”

 Steamed crabs, beer, and other foods and beverages will be available for purchase.
 More food vendors are also being added to the festival to alleviate the long lines the event has seen in the past.